raestrada/ResumeCraftr/README.md

 Applying for jobs requires a well-structured and ATS-optimized resume. **ResumeCraftr** helps you:

+- **Create resumes from scratch** with interactive section management.
 - **Extract resume content** from various document formats.
 - **Optimize resumes** to match job descriptions effectively.
 - **Generate professional LaTeX PDFs** with structured sections.